JHWebDeveloper/Able2Deux/README.md

 https://github.com/JHWebDeveloper/Able2-public-resources

-## [Unreleased][2.2.5] - TBD
+## [2.2.5] - 11-6-2022

 ### Changed
-- Audio panel will no longer appear for videos lacking an audio track (Track has to be completely removed.
+- Audio panel will no longer appear for videos lacking an audio track (Only when track is completely removed.
 Panel will still appear for silent tracks.)
 - Replaced youtube-dl with yt-dlp due to lack of support and slow download speed.

 ### Updated